Perspectives Charter Schools

 Perspectives Charter Schools is a charter school network in Chicago, Illinois.
 The organization was founded by Kim Day and Diana Shulla-Cose, two teachers at Chicago's Dyett Middle School.

+History

 In 1993, Day and Shulla-Cose established their own small school within Dyett.
 They chose the name "Perspectives" to reflect their hope of changing the way their students saw themselves and the world.
 In 1997, Perspectives became one of the first charter schools in Illinois.

+Campuses

 The school moved several times over the years and was expanded into a network of schools, serving both elementary and high school students.
 The five current Perspectives schools are as follows: